sudoparsa/sudoparsa.github.io/_pages/about.md

 ---

 ## 📰 News & Updates
-📢 *(Dec 2024)*  Co-organizing the "Spurious Correlation and Shortcut Learning" Workshop at ICLR 2025 – [Read more](https://scslworkshop.github.io)
+📢 *(Dec 2024)*  Co-organizing the "Spurious Correlation and Shortcut Learning Workshop" at ICLR 2025 – [Read more](https://scslworkshop.github.io)
 <br>
 🎓 *(Aug 2024)*  Started my PhD in Computer Science at the University of Maryland
 <br>